usa-m/usa-m/README.md

   | [*CodeLines*](https://github.com/cronblocks/code-lines) | Line-count tool for analyzing codebases |
   | [*ESerial·Qt*](https://github.com/cronblocks/eserial-qt) | Cross-platform tool for serial communication and automation for hardware development |

-  These are open-source.
-If useful to you, a contribution and a ⭐ go a long way.
+  These are open-source projects.
+If useful for you, a contribution and a ⭐ go a long way.

 </div>